sheila-anne/sheila-anne/src/pages/writing-desk/2020-04-16-yoga-for-hip-love.md

 You may feel an intense stretch deep in the ball socket of the hip joint.
 This can bring up emotional waves for many people.
 I invite you to meet your thoughts and energy with curiosity and compassion rather than judgement and negativity.

-This pose may feel intense but it should never hurt!
+This pose may feel intense, but it should never hurt!
 If you are feeling pain, please move to the modified versions.

 Breathe deeply and hold the pose for 10 - 20 breaths.
 Switch to the other side.

-DOUBLE PIGEON (also known as firelog)
+## Double Pigeon (also known as firelog)

 Start seated on your mat with your feet flat on the floor and knees bent.